stefanfries/depot-butler/docs/COOKIE_AUTHENTICATION.md

 The `.AspNetCore.Cookies` cookie shows "No Expiration" in browser DevTools because it's a **session cookie** (expires when browser closes).
 However, the server has an expiration encoded inside the encrypted cookie value.

-Since we can't decrypt the cookie to read the exact expiration, the update script uses a **30-day default** which is typical for authentication cookies.
+Since we can't decrypt the cookie to read the exact expiration, the update script uses a **14-day default** based on observed cookie lifetimes for this site.
 The system monitors expiration and sends alerts when needed.

 ## How It Works